Xeverous/filter_spirit/doc/filter_spirit_tutorial.md

 ## actual filter vs Filter Spirit

-Filter Spirit is a tool that lets you write a filter using enchanced syntax and market information.
+Filter Spirit is a tool that lets you write a filter using enhanced syntax and market information.
 It is important to note few key things:

-- The enchanced-syntax-text-file is read by FS program.
+- The enhanced-syntax-filter-template-file is read by FS program.
 It is not modified and only used to generate an actual filter.
 This brings the possibility to refresh (redo the generation) which updates the base types of worthy items while maintaining the same filter structure.
 - FS filters syntax is similar to the real filters only to make it easier to learn and understand how it works.
 It could use a completely different grammar but there would not be much point in it.
 New ideas welcome though.
 - FS filters syntax IS NOT a superset of real filters.
 Copy-pasting a real filter to FS will almost always cause syntax errors.
 However, the convertion is pretty easy (read further).
 - Because FS only generates real filters based on extra information, it can not do more than actual filters.
 FS exists mostly to save you time and error-prone manual work by reducing duplicated code and automating incorporation of market information.